Purdue-CS193/homework-0-matthewTitzer2025/index.md

 Matthew's First CS Homework #

-Some of my favorite things about CS193 are:
+Some of my favorite parts of CS193 are:
+- Being able to learn skills that help me code more efficiently
+- Getting to ask questions to TA's about the topics that I struggled on during lecture

 ## Welcome to GitHub Pages